YussofKazmi/MLB-Deviations-Project/README.md

 # MLB Deviations Analysis

-##### This Project works in three phases, and analyzes every MLB Team from 1871 to 2018
+##### This Project works in three phases, and analyzes every MLB Team from every season, 1871 to 2018
 Implements Pandas and NumPy For Data Cleaning, Aggregation, and Analysis

 ##### Analysis - Part 1 - Great Team Performances